Atarian-ByVoid/Atarian-ByVoid/README.md

 # Me, Beto

-- 👋 Hi, I’m @Atarian-ByVoid, better known as carlos, and this is my repository, here it will be possible to find codes in C, Java, Js, mobile projects, and even API :)
+👋 Hi, I’m @Atarian-ByVoid, better known as carlos, and this is my repository, here it will be possible to find codes in C, Java, Js, mobile projects, and even API :)
-- 👀 I’m interested in learn new technologies and work on new projects
-- 🌱 I’m currently learning Python, C, C++, HTML and working on a spotfy-inspired interface
-- 💞️ I’m looking to collaborate
+👀 I’m interested in learn new technologies and work on new projects 🌱 I’m currently learning Python, C, C++, HTML and working on a spotfy-inspired interface 💞️ I’m looking to collaborate

-# ---------Music style----------
+# ---------🎶 Music style 🎶----------
 - Synthwave
-- Vaporwave
 - Rock Classic
-- Soundtracks
-# ---------Fav Games Top 5 ;)--------
+# ---------Fav Games 🎮Top 5 ;)--------
 - Terraria
-- No Man's Sky
-- Rise Of Nation
-- Warcraft III
 - Word Of Warcraft

 📫How to reach me: